 2. Arriving late

 Late arrivals at the airport are 90% of the leading cause of stress associated with travel.
-If you need to check-in baggage, this is especially important.
+If you need to check in baggage, this is especially important.
 Yes, going through security ahead of time can seem boring, but I promise you it’s a thousand times better than stressing out in the queue.
-Personally, I always try to get to the airport 2-3 hours before take-off.
-This gives me an hour or two to explore the shops at the airport and that’s perfect!
+When it comes to mistakes to avoid when traveling via an airport, arriving late is at the top of the list.
+Personally, I always try to get to the airport 2-3 hours using a car service before take-off.
+This gives me an hour or two to explore the shops at the airport, and that’s perfect!

 3. Not being Security Conscious